-Natural Strongholds Lasting conservation depends on identifying places where the effects of climate change are buffered by the natural properties of the site.
+Natural Strongholds Within each setting, lasting conservation depends on identifying places where the effects of climate change are buffered by the natural properties of the site.
 Conserving these places is vital to maintaining a diversity of species and natural processes regardless of changes in the climate.